 When a cavity is detected the most conservative way to address it is by placing a filling.

 A filling is used to restore your tooth back to its normal function and shape after it has been damaged by tooth decay.
-By replacing and closing off the space where bacteria can enter it gives you a full chewing surface again and helps prevent further decay.
+By replacing and closing off the space where bacteria can enter, you get a full chewing surface again and help prevent further decay.

 What type of filling is best?